 Focusrite Scarlett 2i2 (4th Gen)

-Additionally, the fourth-generation model introduces two Air modes, Air Presence and Air Presence & Drive, which enhance vocal and instrument recordings by adding clarity and warmth.
+Additionally, the fourth-generation model introduces an air mode feature, which enhances high-end frequencies by adding analog-style character modeled on transformer circuitry.
+This air mode can be toggled on or off, allowing users to customize their recordings for a richer, more natural sound.
+The Scarlett 2i2 offers two Air modes, Air Presence and Air Presence & Drive, which further enhance vocal and instrument recordings by adding clarity and warmth.
 Reliable driver performance ensures compatibility and smooth operation with macOS, making it a dependable choice for any Mac-based setup.
 The Scarlett 2i2 also offers low-latency performance for smooth recording sessions.

 Audient iD4 MkII